Continuously varying need for capacity

 Together with the Association of Netherlands Municipalities (VNG), we have developed the 'Upscaling and downscaling action perspective'.
 In it, it is laid down how COA makes more or less places available together with its partners if demand changes.
 Do we need extra beds?
 Then we do the following, step by step:

 - expanding existing reception centres, reopening reception centres that have been closed recently, or opening new reception centres

 - deploying spare capacity at existing centres

-- deploying incidental capacity, such as leisure parks
+- deploying temporary capacity, such as leisure parks

-- opening emergency reception: using large-scale locations such as event centres as a reception centre
+- opening emergency reception, such as event centres

 We try to prevent crisis reception in sports halls.

 Do we need less beds?
-Then, conversely, we scale down: first we stop deploying emergency reception, then incidental capacity and spare capacity.
+Then, conversely, we scale down: first we stop deploying emergency reception, then temporary capacity and spare capacity.

 Opening or closing reception centres: always together with the municipality